TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/39 - Malachi/Malachi 1/Malachi 1.2.md

 ---

-I have loved you, saith Jehovah.
-Yet ye say, Wherein hast thou loved us?
-Was not Esau Jacob's brother? saith Jehovah: yet I loved Jacob;
+"I have loved you," says Yahweh.
+Yet you say, "How have you loved us?"
+"Wasn't Esau Jacob's brother?" says Yahweh, "Yet I loved Jacob;